Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 ==========================================================================

 Before starting this trip Heidi and I saw a show on PBS about meditation and how it can activate large sections of a human brain that are normally dormant with most people.
 Sounds good, I ordered a couple of used books off amazon.com, Insight Meditation.
 Reading is a big thing on long rides and finding reading material is sometimes difficult.
 Anyway I’m talking more insightful now trying to be real deep.
 Heidi thinks I’m full of S. I think I’m well on my way already to becoming a ‘Motorcycle Zen Master’ Haaaa......
 Heidi and I always have fun trying to tease each other.
 ‘When I ride I ride’ I do everything to keep my attention on the road.
-Meditation trains to focus and control the mind.
+Meditation trains your mind to focus and to control the mind.
 On marathon rides everyone has moments when their mind wanders.
 You think of this and that and go over scenarios with people in your mind.
 Number one: recognize your mind is wandering.
 Number two: bring it back to riding or back to whatever.
 This Is a good thing.

 Heidi and I are constantly talking about what is working and what is not working and what we should do different.
 We thought we would share a short list of ‘What’s working” and ‘What’s not working’